helmutmigge/trains/readme.md

 The purpose of this problem is to help the railroad provide its customers with information about the routes.
 In particular, you will compute the distance along a certain route, the number of different routes between two towns, and the shortest route between two towns.

-**Input:**  A directed graph where a node represents a town and an edge represents a route between two towns.
-The weighting of the edge represents the distance between the two towns.
+**Input:**  A directed graph where a node represents a town and an directedEdge represents a route between two towns.
+The weighting of the directedEdge represents the distance between the two towns.
 A given route will never appear more than once, and for a given route, the starting and ending town will not be the same town.
 For the test input, the towns are named using the first few letters of the alphabet from A to D.  A route between two towns (A to B) with a distance of 5 is represented as AB5.